 Information Technology Consultant, MTAS865.974.0628 | 1610 University Avenue, Knoxville, TN 37921

 Honna Rogers grew up in Northeast Georgia.
 She graduated from Piedmont College in Demorest, GA with a Bachelors of History degree and from the University of Tennessee with a Masters in Public Administration.
 She previously worked for the City of Sevierville and as a Post Graduate Management Fellow with UT-MTAS.
 While at MTAS she worked with the cities of Cleveland, Athens, East Ridge, and Signal Mountain and the SE TN Development District and the Athens Utility Board.
 Honna spent five years as the Town Manager of Signal Mountain, TN before returning to UT-MTAS.
-Honna and her husband, Joshua, reside in Signal Mountain with their son Parker.
+Honna and her husband, Joshua, reside in Signal Mountain with their two children.

 Program Manager III, MTAS865.974.0416 | 1610 University Avenue, Knoxville, TN 37921